National Geographic South Georgia & the Falklands

 The Falkland Islands, which consist of two main islands and about 776 smaller islands, is a lesson in topographical beauty: white sand beaches, vaulting cliffs, windswept moors, yellow and green tussock fields, thousands of gentoo, rockhopper and Magellanic penguins, as well as magnificent albatross and fur seals.
 If history intrigues, share a cup of tea with the men and women who live on the Falkland Islands.
 On South Georgia, visit a variety of sites including Grytviken, the final resting place of Sir Earnest Shackleton, and Stromness Harbour, where Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.
 Walk the beaches and hike cliffs where early explorers found salvation and kayak or Zodiac alongside shipwrecks whose only tenants are now sea creatures.

-Choose between three itineraries.
-The main itinerary begins in Buenos Aires, Argentina, embarks in Ushuaia, Argentina, and ends by disembarking in the Falkland Islands and flying to Santiago, Chile; it features a full week exploring South Georgia Island.
-An alternate itinerary begins and ends in Santiago, Chile, with round-trip charter flights to and from the ship in the Falkland Islands.
-Finally, a longer 24-day itinerary aboard 126-guest National Geographic Endurance embarks in Buenos Aires, Argentina, cruises the whale- and wildlife-rich Argentinian coastline and ends via a charter flight back to Buenos Aires.
+Choose between two itineraries.
+The main itinerary begins in Buenos Aires, Argentina, embarks in Ushuaia, Argentina, and ends by disembarking in the Falkland Islands and flying to Santiago, Chile; it features a full 6 days of exploring South Georgia Island.
+A longer 24-day itinerary aboard 126-guest National Geographic Endurance embarks in Buenos Aires, Argentina, cruises the whale- and wildlife-rich Argentinian coastline, spends 5 days exploring South Georgia Island and ends via a charter flight back to Buenos Aires.

-On the 19-day itineraries, explore South Georgia & the Falklands aboard the 148-guest National Geographic Explorer, staffed by expert Nat Geo naturalists and designed to maneuver polar passageways with ease.
-Small enough to access remote locations yet large enough to provide a taste of luxury, Nat Geo Explorer offers endless entertainment for her guests while on board and ashore.
-AdventureSmith Explorations expert crew has traveled to Antarctica and can speak to the beauties of this unique small ship cruise destination.
+On the main 19-day itinerary, explore South Georgia & the Falklands aboard the 148-guest National Geographic Explorer, or 126-guest sister ships National Geographic Resolution or Endurance, staffed by expert Nat Geo naturalists and designed to maneuver polar passageways with ease.
+Small enough to access remote locations yet large enough to provide a taste of luxury, all three ships offer endless entertainment for their guests while on board and ashore.
+AdventureSmith Explorations’ expert crew has traveled to Antarctica and can speak to the beauties of this unique small ship cruise destination.
 Contact us to discover more about why South Georgia Island and the Falklands should be on your cruise checklist and what other options we have to suit your travel interests and timeline.